Blendify/blender-manual/trunk/blender_docs/manual/preferences/input.rst

 -----

 Emulate 3 Button Mouse
-   Blender can be configured to work with pointing devices which do not have a :kbd:`MMB` (such as a two-button mouse, Apple's single-button mouse, or laptop touch-pad).
+   Blender can be configured to work with pointing devices which do not have an :kbd:`MMB` (such as a two-button mouse, Apple's single-button mouse, or laptop touch-pad).
    The functionality of the three mouse buttons will then be emulated with key/mouse button combinations as shown in the table below.